asiahello/SecuringCTF2022/network - Trademark/README.md

 You can notice TLDR written TLDr - TLD stands for Top Level Domain.
 Everything looks like wee need to find 3 domains.
 <!-- First, I set my DNS to 4.2.2.1 -->
-I used `godaddy.com` to search for reserved `cursednova domains` and found three which match the plot:
+I used `godaddy.com` to search for reserved `cursednova domains` and found three which match the plot (all created 6th of May by SecuRing):
 - `cursednova.space`
 - `cursednova.fun`
 - `cursednova.click`
-All created 6th of May by SecuRing.

 As there was nothing served on these domains (`nmap` shows all ports are closed), I used `dnsdumpster.com` to search for any dns records and... found TXR records:
 - "\"You are on the right track!\" - l__k __r __e __b__m__n_"